gee creek

 Gee Creek Trail

-The Gee Creek Trail is a short there-and-back style trail.
-Its full length is just over a mile long although most people end about a mile in at what is commonly known as “Gee Creek Falls” or the “Twin Falls.”
-Beyond the falls is less traveled and more overgrown so it’s hard to say where the trail really is past here.
-Along the hike is Gee Creek itself which features numerous swimming holes, small waterfalls, and shallow streams.
-There are many points along the trail where you can venture down to the creek to enjoy the cool water.
-This is a favorite of mine, especially during the hot, summer months.
+The Gee Creek Trail is an out-and-back hike just over a mile long, though most people stop around the one-mile mark at what’s commonly known as “Gee Creek Falls” or the “Twin Falls.”
+Beyond the falls is less traveled and more overgrown so it’s hard to say where the trail really goes past here.

 Gee Creek Wilderness

-“What’s the difference?”
-You may ask.
-Well, national forests are protected but allow for camping and natural resources by the government.
-They typically surround national parks as a protection barrier for the park.
-For example, the Cherokee National Forest buffers the Smoky Mountain National Park.
-However, there are areas of wilderness that have been set aside to be just that.
-Wilderness areas are protected by the government from any sort of human subtraction, including camping.
+However, there are areas of wilderness that have been set aside to be just wilderness.
+Wilderness areas are protected by the government from any sort of disturbance, including camping.
 For example, you can camp in the Cherokee National Forest, in fact you’ll see a campsite along this first section of the trail.
 But just ahead is Gee Creek Wilderness where camping is not permitted.
-The point of the wilderness is to enjoy it as it is and not to mutilate or harm it in any way.
+The point of the wilderness is to enjoy it as it is and keep it as untouched as possible.

 History of Gee Creek